 Despite her wrathful, exotic form, Simhamukha, the Snow Lion-Faced-Dakini (Sanskrit: Siṃhamukhā; Tibetan:sen-ge’i gdong ma or senge-dong-chen) is a Jnana Dakini or wisdom goddess.
-She is among the most popular of the Enlightened Buddhist Dakinis — in part due to her exotic and ferocious appearance.
+She is among the most popular of the Enlightened Buddhist Dakinis — in part due to her exotic and ferocious appearance — and her rapid activity in helping her practitioners.
+Like all wisdom Dakinis, she is ultimately a super wrathful form of Wisdom, a fully Enlightened Buddha, and therefore considered ultimately an aspect of Tara.

 NOTE: Special commentary from most Venerable Zasep Rinpoche on the mantra and what it means below.
 Don’t miss it!